awesomerank/awesomerank.github.io/lists/vredniy/awesome-newsletters.md

 * [The Smashing Email Newsletter](https://www.smashingmagazine.com/the-smashing-newsletter/).
 Email newsletter twice a month with useful tips, tricks and resources for designers and developers.
 * [A Drip of JavaScript](http://adripofjavascript.com/index.html).
 One quick JavaScript tip, delivered to your inbox every other week.
 * [Web Tools Weekly](https://webtoolsweekly.com/).
 Web Tools Weekly is a front-end development and web design newsletter with a focus on tools.
-* [Web Operations Weekly](https://webopsweekly.com/).
-A weekly newsletter on Web operations, infrastructure, performance, and tooling, from the browser down to the metal.
 * [ES.next News](http://esnextnews.com/).
 5 ECMAScript.next links every week curated by Dr. Axel Raushmayer and Johannes Weber.
 * [Awesome JavaScript Newsletter](https://js.libhunt.com/newsletter).
 A collection of awesome browser-side JavaScript libraries, resources and shiny things.
 * [TypeScript Weekly](https://www.typescript-weekly.com/).
 The best TypeScript links every week, right in your box.